Family relations, population sizes and isolation

 Knowing which plants are related to whom is very important if you are interested in producing seed that is genetically similar to the parent plants.
 Did you know that Broccoli and European Kale will cross with each other but Broccoli won’t cross with Siberian kale?
 That’s because Broccoli and European kale have the same genus and species – Brassica oleracea and Siberian kale is the same genus but a different species – Brassica napus.
 If two plants have the same genus and species as another plant, they can cross if planted too closely together.
 See the Plant families handout to learn more about which plants are related.

 If you want to save seed from two related crops that tend to cross, consider isolating them from each other to prevent unwanted cross pollination.
 Isolation can be achieved by using screened cages or by planting the two crops at different times or by separating them by distance.
-Pollination, Isolation, and Population size handout.

 Population size is also important when you save seed from year to year.
 Plants like lettuce, beans and peas that are self pollinated only need a relatively small population from which to save seed.
 Squashes, corn and members of the brassica family that are cross pollinated need larger populations to prevent the plants from exhibiting inbreeding depression.
 Make sure to plant as many individuals as you can given the way the crop is pollinated.
-Pollination, Isolation, and Population size handout.

 Flowers, pollination and seed formation

 When the plants mature, they start to produce flowers.

 Only after a plant has flowered can seeds start to form.
 Seeds form in the ovary of the flower which is normally surrounded by the sepals and petals.